gurusabarish/hugo-profile/README.md

 cd hugo-profile
 ```

-- Now create config.yaml file in your root folder and use one of these [v1config](https://github.com/gurusabarish/hugo-profile/blob/master/website/v1.yaml), [v2config](https://github.com/gurusabarish/hugo-profile/blob/master/website/v2.yaml), [v3config](https://github.com/gurusabarish/hugo-profile/blob/master/website/v3.yaml) as base template.
+- Now create config.yaml file in your root folder and use one of these [v1config](https://github.com/gurusabarish/hugo-profile/blob/version3/exampleSite/v1.yaml), [v2config](https://github.com/gurusabarish/hugo-profile/blob/version3/exampleSite/v2.yaml), [v3config](https://github.com/gurusabarish/hugo-profile/blob/version3/exampleSite/v3.yaml) as base template.
 - Run your site using `hugo serve` commend

 ### Direct deployment using netlify

 - Fork this repo or create new repo using `use this template` button and connect repo to netlify.
-- You can customize the config file, content and everything inside website folder.
+- You can customize the config file, content and everything inside exampleSite folder.
 Netlify will automatically deploy your changes every time you modify the repo.

 **[What is netlify?](https://www.netlify.com/about/)** An intuitive Git-based workflow and powerful serverless platform to build, deploy, and collaborate on web apps

 ### Direct deployment using Github Pages and action

 - Fork this repo or create new repo using `use this template` button.
 Github action will generate all files and push to demo branch.
 Now, you have to connect your github pages to that `demo` branch. _No need to create demo branch.
 Github action will take care of it_
-- You can customize the config file, content and everything inside website folder.
+- You can customize the config file, content and everything inside exampleSite folder.
 Github action will automatically deploy your changes to demo branch every time you modify the repo.
 - When using your own domain create a file in the static dir called `CNAME' and put your domain in it.
-- If you clone the repo locally, you can veiw the local change with `hugo  --gc --minify --themesDir . serve` from within the website dir.
+- If you clone the repo locally, you can view the local change with `hugo  --gc --minify --themesDir . serve` from within the exampleSite dir.

 ## Deployment